pbertera/SFDCFilters/README.md

 ## Notes

-Since Google apps have some API [quota limits](https://developers.google.com/apps-script/guides/services/quotas), the script should work on a limited number of emails.
-I personally configure gmail with multiple inboxes, let the script categorize my SFDC emails and then I keep a "near to zero inbox" approach.
+Since Google apps have some API [quota limits](https://developers.google.com/apps-script/guides/services/quotas), the script should process a limited number of emails.
+I adopt this approach: I configure my Gmail inbox to apply the label **SFDC** to all the messages coming from **support@redhat.com**, then I set the *Main Filter* (cell *A2* of the *Config* sheet) to **label:sfdc in:inbox**, so the script will parse only a limited number of messages.
+Then in my ruleset I have that removes the `SFDC` from all the messages so emails will get processed only once.

 ## FAQ